 5 Diabetes-Friendly Comfort Foods for the Winter Season

-Making a few simple substitutions can make a big difference
+Making a few swaps can make a big difference

 Diabetes friendly foods, roasted vegetables on a platter, comfort foods for winter.

-Making a few simple substitutions can make a big difference
+Making a few swaps can make a big difference

-Hearty meals that leave us warm and satisfied are in high demand this time of year when cold weather becomes the norm even in sunny San Diego.
+Hearty meals that leave us warm and satisfied are in high demand this time of year when cold weather becomes the norm even in sunny places like San Diego.

-Just remember that many traditional comfort foods are high in carbohydrates, and can limit your options — especially if you’re living with diabetes and have to watch your diet.
+Just remember that many traditional comfort foods are high in carbohydrates and can limit your options — especially if you have diabetes and must watch your diet.

 Fortunately, managing diabetes doesn’t mean you have to pass up these cold weather favorites.